Do Cats Cry? A Feline Behavior Expert Explains What To Do When Your Cat Is Feeling Blue

 Other Medical Conditions

 Any sudden change in behavior calls for a trip to the vet to rule out underlying health concerns—crying included.
+Older cats with hearing loss may cry more than usual, and cats with high blood pressure from heart or kidney issues have been known to vocalize.

 How to Help Your Cat Feel Better If They're Sad and Crying